valory-xyz/mech/README.md

 You can create and mint your own AI Mech that handles requests for tasks that you can define.

-1. **Create a new tool.** Tools are the components that execute Requests for AI tasks.
-Add your tool to the folder `./tools` as a single Python file.
-The file must contain a `run` function that accepts `kwargs` and returns a `string`:
+1. **Create a new tool.** Tools are the components that execute the Requests for AI tasks submitted on [Mech Hub](https://aimechs.autonolas.network/mech).
+Tools must be located in the folder `./tools` as a single Python file.
+Such file must contain a `run` function that accepts `kwargs` and must **always** return a string (`str`).
+That is, the `run` function must not raise any exception.
+If exceptions occur inside the function, they must be processed, and the return value must be set accordingly, for example, returning an error code.

     ```python
     def run(**kwargs) -> str: